jaeseungyum/bem-sass/README.md

 ## Extended Details
 ### Boolean modifier & Key-value modifier
-bem-sass supports key-value modifiers by accepting 2 arguments when using `modifier` mixin.
+bem-sass supports key-value modifiers.
+If you pass 2 arguments when using `modifier` mixin, this will generates a key-value modifier.
 Passing a single argument generates a boolean modifier.
 ```scss
 // @see https://en.bem.info/method/naming-convention/#block-modifier